-We obtain data on the output of the durables and nondurables sectors from the August 1940 publication of the Federal Reserve Bulletin.
+In addition to data on the manufacturing sector, we collect data on the output of the durables and nondurables sectors from the August 1940 publication of the Federal Reserve Bulletin.
 This reports revised index values for monthly output dating back to 1923.
 The indices were computed as weighted averages of various manufacturing industry groups.

-We obtain data on the employment of these two sectors from the October 1938 publication of the Federal Reserve Bulletin.
+We collect data on the employment of these two sectors from the October 1938 publication of the Federal Reserve Bulletin.
 We extended the series to June 1939 using subsequent Federal Reserve Bulletins.
-The employment indices were also constructed as weighted average of various industry groups.
+The employment indices were also constructed as weighted averages of various industry groups.